West Ham United F.C. in European football: 2021–22 Europa League

 In the Round of 16 West Ham were drawn against Sevilla with the first leg to be played in Spain on 10 March 2022.
 The night before the game, violence broke out between West Ham supporters and followers of Eintracht Frankfurt who were in the city for a Europa League game against Real Betis.
-West Ham lost the first leg game 1–0 with Sevilla’s goal being scored by Munir.
-A week later, West Ham won the second leg 2–0, in front of West Ham's biggest ever home support, thanks to a 39th minute header from Tomáš Souček and a 112th minute goal from Andriy Yarmolenko in extra time, Yarmolenko's second goal in as many games since returning to the West Ham side after being granted compassionate leave due to the Russian invasion of Ukraine.
+West Ham lost the first leg game 1–0 with Sevilla's goal being scored by Munir.

+A week later, West Ham won the second leg 2–0, in front of West Ham's biggest ever home support, thanks to a 39th-minute header from Tomáš Souček and a 112th-minute goal from Andriy Yarmolenko in extra time, Yarmolenko's second goal in as many games since returning to the West Ham side after being granted compassionate leave due to the Russian invasion of Ukraine.
-Quarter finals

-The following day, West Ham were drawn against French club Lyon in the quarter-finals, West Ham's first European quarter-final since 1981, with the winners of the tie drawn to play either Eintracht Frankfurt or Barcelona in the semi-finals.
+West Ham were drawn against French club Lyon in the quarter-finals, West Ham's first European quarter-final since 1981, with the winners of the tie drawn to play either Eintracht Frankfurt or Barcelona in the semi-finals.
 In the first leg game against Lyon on 7 April, West Ham drew 1–1.
 After Aaron Cresswell was sent-off just before half-time, West Ham played the whole of the second-half with 10 players.
 However, Jarrod Bowen scored in the 52nd minute only to see the lead cancelled out by a goal for Lyon in the 66th minute by on-loan Tottenham midfielder Tanguy Ndombele.

 The second leg was played at Lyon's Parc Olympique Lyonnais stadium on 14 April.
 West Ham won the game 3–0.
 Craig Dawson scored the first goal in the 38th minute with a near-post header.
 Declan Rice added a second with a deflected shot six minutes later.
 Jarrod Bowen scored the third three minutes into the second-half.
 Running out 4–1 winners on aggregate, West Ham progressed to their first European semi-final in 46 years, playing the same opposition as they defeated in the 1975–76 European Cup Winners' Cup semi-finals, Eintracht Frankfurt, after Frankfurt's 4–3 aggregate win against Barcelona.